Axomiya-IT-Labs/.github/profile/README.md

 ## Learn • Build • Share • Automate

-If you believe technology should be accessible to everyone, consider giving our repositories a **⭐ Star** and becoming part of the Axomiya IT Labs community.
+If you believe technology should be accessible to everyone, consider giving our repositories a **⭐ Star** and becoming part of the <a href="https://t.me/AxomiyaITLabs">Axomiya IT Labs Community</a>.

 <br>